zyxue/ncbitax2lin/README.md

 `taxdump.tar.gz.md5` even when its content is still the same.
 I am not sure how their regeneration works, but `taxdump.tar.gz.md5` will differ simply because of a different timestamp.

+## Used in

+* Mahmoudabadi, G., & Phillips, R. (2018).
+A comprehensive and quantitative exploration of thousands of viral genomes.
+ELife, 7. https://doi.org/10.7554/eLife.31955